Tips for Traveling to Turkey: 23 Things to Know for the BEST Trip

 Scams

 Don’t start a tab – Never start a tab at a bar or hotel.
-It is best to pay at the time of purchase your you mind find drinks/food on your tab that you never ordered with no way to prove it.
+It is best to pay at the time of purchase otherwise you might find drinks/food on your tab that you never ordered with no way to prove it.

 Don’t pick up something if someone drops it – People will drop things they are selling and when you try to hand them back, they will insist on money.
 It is best to just leave it where it is.